-In accordance with applicable regulations, the Company is holding its first advisory votes at the Annual Meeting, whereby Company stockholders have been asked to vote, on an advisory basis, on each of (i) the frequency at which stockholders will conduct advisory votes regarding executive compensation of NEOs and (ii) the approval of the compensation of the NEOs as disclosed pursuant to Item 402 of Regulation S-K.
+In accordance with applicable regulations, the Company held its first advisory votes at the Company's 2022 annual meeting, whereby Company shareholders voted, on an advisory basis, on each of (i) the frequency at which shareholders will conduct advisory votes regarding executive compensation of NEOs and (ii) the approval of the compensation of the NEOs as disclosed pursuant to Item 402 of Regulation S-K. Both proposals were approved by the requisite vote of shareholders.
+In addition, the Board determined that, consistent with the shareholders' advisory vote at the Company's 2022 annual meeting, it will include in our proxy materials a shareholder vote on executive compensation every year until the next required shareholder vote on the frequency of shareholder votes concerning executive compensation.